clint-lafferty/clint-lafferty/README.md

 ## Objective

-With a background in technology through my work as a chemist and audio engineer, I began teaching myself Python, which sparked a deep interest in cybersecurity.
+With a background in audio engineering then chemistry, I was exposed to a lot of diverse technology.
+I began teaching myself Python, which lead to a deep interest in cybersecurity.
 I am currently preparing for the CompTIA Security+ certification and using this repository to document hands-on projects that build practical, industry-relevant skills.
 My goal is to transition into a cybersecurity role, specifically as a Tier 1 SOC Analyst within a Security Operations Center.

 ## Skills